KDDD10/fitness-admin-panel/README.md

 Fitness is designed to empower health-conscious individuals by offering a range of high-quality fitness products.
 From protein supplements to gym accessories, the platform ensures secure transactions, fast performance, and user-friendly navigation.

-The goal is to provide a reliable e-commerce experience that supports fitness enthusiasts in maintaining an active and healthy lifestyle.
+The website's primary goal is to create a safe platform for a gym/fitness center that makes it simple for company owners to run their operations and for customers to buy exercise gear and subscriptions.
+To make the application safe, quick, and easy to use, it was created using an MVC architectureand contemporary technologies like Python3, Django, Bootstrap, HTML5, SCSS, CSS3, JavaScript, and PostgreSQL.

 ---